A-Level Curriculum and Exam Boards

 Studying A-Level Art and Design (Textiles) enables students to take a broad view of design issues in society and to develop their capacity to design and make products and appreciate the complex relations between design, materials, manufacture, and marketing.

-AS Art and Design (Textiles) students – AQA AS Level Art & Design (Textiles).
+AS Art and Design (Textiles) students – AQA AS Level Art & Design (Textile Design).

-A2 Art and Design (Textiles) students – AQA A Level specification in Art & Design Textiles.
+A Level Art and Design (Textiles) students – AQA A Level specification in Art & Design (Textile Design).